 The 5 Lakes hike is one of the most popular walking trails in Zermatt because it is accessible to everyone and has minimal steep climbing.
 Along the route are five stunning lakes where you can create reflections of the Matterhorn at the right angle.
 It’s a great day out and relatively one of the best hikes in Switzerland for families.

-From Zermatt town, you catch a train up the plateau (you do most of the incline in the train) and then complete the loop walk checking out each of the lakes on the trail.
-On a clear day, the Matterhorn reflects in several of the lakes, which is always a great crowd-pleaser.
-This is a much less intense hike than many due to the lower incline although there are still a few hills to contend with so don’t expect a complete walk in the park.
+Catch a train up to the plateau and you will do most of the incline in the train.
+Once you reach the plateau, complete the loop walk by checking out each of the lakes on the trail.
+On a clear day, you will be able to see the reflection of the Matterhorn in several of the lakes, which is always a great crowd-pleaser.
+This hike is much less intense than many others due to the lower incline, although there are still a few hills to contend with, so don’t expect a complete walk in the park.
 It’s the perfect summer hike in Zermatt.
+The hike distance is not mentioned in the original text.

 Want more details and photos?
 View the full blog post here: THE 5 LAKES HIKE IN ZERMATT (MATTERHORN VIEWS)